AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 ### Adding a Use-Class {#adding-a-use-class}

-The `info` component as it stands does not need a use-class to perform its very simple function.
+The `info` component as it stands does not need a use-class to perform its simple function.
 There are cases, however, where you need to do things that cannot be done in HTL and so you need a use-class.
 But keep in mind the following:

 >[!NOTE]
 >